Hospital Inpatient Experience

 CMS calculates the Summary Star rating based on the average from all 10 categories of survey questions.

 Data Source: The Centers for Medicare and Medicaid Services based on a random sample of patients discharged from the hospital.

-*Benchmark Source: National and state averages are the most recent numbers publicly available on the Centers for Medicare and Medicaid Services' Hospital Compare.
-National and state averages for previous years are not available.
+*Benchmark Source: National and state averages are the most recent numbers publicly available on the Centers for Medicare and Medicaid Services' Care Compare.

 CMS Star Ratings: To make it easier for patients to understand Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey scores, the Centers for Medicare and Medicaid Services (CMS) developed a five-star rating system in 2015.
-Hospitals are given between one and five stars for 11 categories, as well as an overall summary.
+Hospitals are given between one and five stars for an overall summary from all 10 categories of survey questions.
 CMS calculates the number of stars by converting patient survey responses into scores."